wordofwarning/wordofwarning.org/current/2020-autumnwinter/botanic/index.md

 Jamil Keating · *The Crown*<br>&nbsp;Corona — a crown; the gaseous glow around the sun; a virus.<br>&nbsp;A conversation of witches and wizards, peace and love, Hypatia, Joan of Arc, of people, pain + democracy.
 A casting of the runes for our chaotic times by Jamil E.R Keating, Maisha Nyawira Kungu + others.

-Maya Chowdrhry · *Seeds on Earth*<br>&nbsp;Maya poetically asks you to plant seeds — to counter climate change; bioremediate<small><sup>†</sup></small> for soil pollution; and to consider what seeds we need to feed ourselves.<br>&nbsp;A live artist and poet, Maya creates immersive and democratic experiences for audiences that explore seed sovereignty and food justice.<br>&nbsp;*<a href="https://en.wikipedia.org/wiki/Bioremediation" target="_blank">Bioremediation</a> is the use of either naturally occurring or deliberately introduced microorganisms to consume and break down environmental pollutants, in order to clean a polluted site.*
+Maya Chowdrhry · *Seeds on Earth*<br>&nbsp;Maya poetically asks you to plant seeds — to counter climate change; bioremediate<small><sup>(*see below*)</sup></small> for soil pollution; and to consider what seeds we need to feed ourselves.<br>&nbsp;A live artist and poet, Maya creates immersive and democratic experiences for audiences that explore seed sovereignty and food justice.<br>&nbsp;*<a href="https://en.wikipedia.org/wiki/Bioremediation" target="_blank">Bioremediation</a> is the use of either naturally occurring or deliberately introduced microorganisms to consume and break down environmental pollutants, in order to clean a polluted site.*

 Shkiesha · *Mindful*<br>&nbsp;Is Mindful a mind full?
 Is empathy empty?
 What is the tempo of your temper?<br>&nbsp;Observe the rhythm of your heart beat.
 Fall into synchronicity with the river.<br>&nbsp;A movement piece by physical performer and conceptual artist Shkiesha Asantewa.